Timeframes and active efforts

 For an Aboriginal and Torres Strait Islander child, ensure that engagement with the child, their parents, family and community to implement the concurrent case plan is respectful and responsive to culture.

 Link families to Aboriginal and Torres Strait Islander services such as the Family Wellbeing Service, Family Participation Program or Aboriginal and Torres Strait Islander Health service to address the child protection worries.

 The five elements of the Aboriginal and Torres Strait Islander Child Placement Principle must be applied to identify which permanency option will best meet the child's individual permanency needs.
 The child's voice should be at the front and centre of all discussions.

 Tools to support implementing a concurrent case plan

 The Framework for Practice is supported by a range of tools, which can be applied to support case planning for permanency.
-SDM tools are also available to inform and guide the planning process.
 Think about how the tools and techniques already used in other areas of practice can be used to progress the implementation of a concurrent case plan.

 Remember – every conversation is an intervention.
 This is particularly important during the implementation of a case plan, including concurrent planning.